ess

 Source code in red/ess.py

-Compute the statistical inefficiency of a time series by dividing the inter-run variance estimate by the intra-run variance estimate.
+The statistical inefficiency is computed by dividing the inter-run variance estimate by the intra-run variance estimate.
 More than one run is required.

 Parameters: